 Look at my sig line for average summer and winter mileage.
 The difference is mostly caused by temperature.

-Summer 2015 was slightly warmer than the previous summer.
-The vacuum gauge plus wheel covers helped increase summer 2015 mileage to 38.5 MPG.
+The vacuum gauge plus wheel covers helped increase summer 2015 mileage to 38.5 MPG, while summer 2016 mileage was 38.6 MPG without the wheel covers.
 Winter 2015-2016 was warmer than normal, so average mileage only dropped to 31.75 MPG.

 wHILE i DO EXPERIENCE SOME WINTER DROP OFF, mine tends to be the gas mix because, I live in areas that dont have extreme low temps and bad weather.